Walking

 Dramatic views over Quiraing, home to one of the best walking routes in the Isle of Skye

 Commanding spectacular vistas at every turn, the island of Skye has unrivalled aesthetics.
 That said, for some of its most spectacular scenery, the two-mile Quiraing walk is hard to beat.
 Located within the northernmost reaches of the Trotternish Peninsula some miles from the Old Man of Storr, this magnificent walking route passes through some of the island’s most enchanting landscapes.
 Walk through the grass-covered remains of ancient landslides and hike past the feet of towering stone spires on this one-mile hike to the peak.
-From the summit, the rewards come in the form of incredible panoramas that reach across the peninsula and the sea, with glimpses of mainland Scotland beyond.
+From the summit, the rewards come in the form of incredible panoramas that reach across the peninsula and the sea, with glimpses of Scotland's west coast beyond.

 Kylerhea Otter Hide